cleaner-bot/website/mkdocs/legal/privacy.md

 ### Categories of processed data

 Data categories are the message content and Discord user information.
-User information fpr "The Cleaner" are:
+User information for "The Cleaner" are:

 - unique user id (number).
 - name or pseudonym.